srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

     You should see that there is activity displayed.

-1. On the left hand navigation menu, to view the data that has been logged, click **Storage explorer (preview)**.
+1. On the left-side menu, to view the data that has been logged, click **Storage Explorer (preview)**.

 1. In the **Storage Explorer** pane, expand the **BLOB CONTAINERS** node.